Hamzah-syed/aws-cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Hello world api link which is implemented in hellowworld branh
+## Hello world api link which is implemented in hellowworld branch
 https://c2zyhc21r5.execute-api.us-east-2.amazonaws.com/prod/

 ## Useful commands